kyma-project/api-gateway/docs/user/README.md

 API Gateway is a Kyma module with which you can expose and secure APIs.

 To use the API Gateway module, you must also add the Istio module.
-Moreover, to expose a workload using the APIRule custom resource, the workload must be part of the Istio service mesh.
+Moreover, to expose a workload using the APIRule custom resource (CR), the workload must be part of the Istio service mesh.

 By default, both the API Gateway and Istio modules are automatically added when you create a Kyma runtime instance.